-Dr. Kathryn Mengerink, Senior Attorney and Director of the Ocean Program at the Environmental Law Institute, brings her marine biology and legal expertise to bear on Ocean Program projects.
-She has led ELI’s Ocean Program since founding it in 2006.
-Under her leadership, the Program has launched law and policy projects related to regional ocean management, fisheries management and enforcement, aquaculture, ocean and coastal restoration, offshore energy development, marine protection, and more.
-Her work focuses on supporting healthy oceans by working with communities, scientists, policy-makers, and other stakeholders to improve laws and policies, and their implementation.
+Dr. Kathryn Mengerink previously served as a Senior Attorney and Director of the Ocean Program at the Environmental Law Institute.
+She led ELI’s Ocean Program at its founding in 2006.
+Under her leadership, the Program launched law and policy projects related to regional ocean management, fisheries management and enforcement, aquaculture, ocean and coastal restoration, offshore energy development, marine protection, and more.
+Her work focused on supporting healthy oceans by working with communities, scientists, policy-makers, and other stakeholders to improve laws and policies, and their implementation.
 She regularly convenes and facilitates working groups, panels, and meetings.
-She has led a number of projects, including evaluating the legal ramifications of, opportunities for, and obstacles to coastal and marine spatial planning; supporting implementation of ocean and coastal ecosystem-based management through rigorous analysis of relevant laws and policies; conducting 23-state assessment of state and local authority for marine protection, supporting the role of Alaska Natives in ocean management; and examining the legal framework for deep ocean stewardship, among others.
+She led a number of projects, including evaluating the legal ramifications of, opportunities for, and obstacles to coastal and marine spatial planning; supporting implementation of ocean and coastal ecosystem-based management through rigorous analysis of relevant laws and policies; conducting 23-state assessment of state and local authority for marine protection, supporting the role of Alaska Natives in ocean management; and examining the legal framework for deep ocean stewardship, among others.
 Based at Scripps Institution of Oceanography (SIO), Dr. Mengerink regularly interacts and engages with the ocean science community.
 In addition to her role at ELI, she is a Lecturer and Academic Coordinator at SIO, where she teaches ocean law and policy, deep sea policy, and runs a 9-week graduate summer course on marine biodiversity, conservation and global change.
 Dr. Mengerink holds a B.S. in Zoology (Texas A&M University), Ph.D. in Marine Biology from SIO (UC San Diego) and a J.D. with a certificate of specialization in environmental law from Boalt Hall, School of Law (UC Berkeley).